 so began a global success story which has spanned six decades.

 As the world faces new environmental, social and economic challenges, MINI has introduced its first fully electric model – the MINI Electric – with first deliveries in March 2020.

 Characteristic MINI design

 The front grille features the hallmark hexagonal shape but is closed, as the car requires less cooling.
-This also contributes to excellent aerodynamics, as do the enclosed undercarriage, the rear apron and the special 17-inch MINI Electric Corona Spoke 2-tone wheels, which are optional.
+This also contributes to excellent aerodynamics, as do the enclosed undercarriage, the rear apron and the special 17-inch MINI Electric Power Spoke 2-tone wheels, which are optional.

 The charging plug is located above the right-hand rear wheel, where the petrol filler would normally be.

 Boot volume can be compromised in electric cars but the MINI Electric retains the full MINI Hatch 211 litres, expanding to 731 litres when the rear backrests are folded down.